YemreAybey/Courses_Capstone/README.md

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

 In this project, I worked on a project called **Capstone Courses** using react, redux and rails.
 There were no milestones but requirements.
-Instead of building a real-estate website I've created an online courses website.
-The web-site is only for mobile size devices for now
+I've created an online course management website that allows users to add specific courses to their favourites or remove them and search for the courses that are related to a specific software language.
+The web-site is only for mobile size devices for now.

 The full project requirements can be found [here](https://www.notion.so/Final-Capstone-Project-Listings-App-f3610268057941e481d35b269da30f0c).